rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 #### Remove Address Object from Group

-This action removes an address object to an address group.
+This action removes an address object from an address group.

 ##### Input